Siddhantevre11/Airbnb-Pricing-Insights-Decoding-the-Factors/README.md

 [![Seattle](seattle.jpg)](https://mohamedirfansh.github.io/Airbnb-Data-Science-Project/)

-*Here is a quick overview of the project.
-The full analysis and findings can be viewed [here](https://mohamedirfansh.github.io/Airbnb-Data-Science-Project/).*

 ## 📖 Overview
 ### What are the factors and features of a listing that make an Airbnb listing in Seattle more expensive?